javenlalla/my-reddit-archiver/README.md

 ### docker-compose

+1. If using an `.env` file as described above, ensure it is created and configured first.
-1. Create a `docker-compose.yml` file:
+2. Create a `docker-compose.yml` file:

     ```bash
     cp docker-compose.sample.yml docker-compose.yml
     ```

-2. Modify as needed.
+3. Modify as needed.
     - If using an `.env` file based on the provided `.env.sample` file, no other changes should be needed.
+    - If using the database provided in the `docker-compose.yml` file, be sure the `DB_ROOT_PASSWORD` Environment Variable is uncommented and set.
-3. Start application:
+4. Start application:

     ```bash
     docker-compose up -d